 Jump to:

 - Vanilla - pure vanilla extract balances the nutty flavor of the almond flour and adds lovely aroma.
+Some readers have also reported that almond extract tastes great.

 How to Make Almond Flour Cookies

-The hardest part is simply scooping up twelve individual balls of dough and flattening them with a glass, which isn't hard at all.
+As promised, these are absurdly simple.
+The hardest part of this recipe is just scooping up twelve individual balls of dough and flattening them with a glass, which isn't hard at all.
 In fact, it's actually pretty fun!

 - Scoop up one barely rounded tablespoon of dough per cookie.
 Place on the cookie sheet about 2 ½ inches apart.